Mengyuan410/Circuit-Simulator-Project/README.md

 # Circuit-Simulator-Project
-This repository is the end of year project of Imperial College EIE course in Year 1.
+:star:This repository is the end of year project of Imperial College EIE course in Year 1.
 The project is selected as the best Circuit Simulator Project (overall Runner-Up Award) among the cohort.
+The circuit simulator reads an input file (i.e. sample files listed in the /test folder) that defines the circuit and the simulation.
+The format of the input file is compatible with SPICE.